ppy/osu-wiki/news/2021-11-04-skinners-bulletin-august-2021.md

 ---

 And with that, it is time to conclude this issue of our bulletin!
+We're sincerely sorry about the unexpected delay on our side.

-We're sincerely sorry about the unexpected delay on our side, but nonetheless, we're here and thrilled to bring you the loveliest skins of the month.
-Unfortunately, we regret to inform you that we will be publishing our bulletin on a seasonal basis from now on, meaning that the next issue of Skinners' Bulletin will be released in December.
-On the bright side, we will be showcasing more stats, more skins, and of course, more news & tips, all of which will be compiled from the past three months.
+We'll be moving things to a seasonal schedule from now on, meaning that the next issue of Skinners' Bulletin will be released in December.
+This will mean more stats, more skins, news and tips for you in neat three month blocks, so make sure to catch us then.

-If you have any questions or suggestions about our content, feel free to contact [RockRoller](https://osu.ppy.sh/home/messages/users/8388854) or [Zeus-](https://osu.ppy.sh/home/messages/users/5464437) directly.
+If you have any questions or suggestions for the bulletin, feel free to contact [RockRoller](https://osu.ppy.sh/home/messages/users/8388854) or [Zeus-](https://osu.ppy.sh/home/messages/users/5464437) directly.

 See you in December!